leptos-rs/book/src/view/03_components.md

    |                     +++++
 ```

-There are just two problems:

-1. Leptos’s view macro doesn’t support specifying a generic on a component with this turbofish syntax.
-2. Even if you could, specifying the correct type here is not possible; closures and functions in general are unnameable types.
+You can specify generics on components with a `<ProgressBar<F>/>` syntax (no turbofish in the `view` macro).
+Specifying the correct type here is not possible; closures and functions in general are unnameable types.
 The compiler can display them with a shorthand, but you can’t specify them.

 However, you can get around this by providing a concrete type using `Box<dyn _>` or `&dyn _`: